tychonievich/graphics/md/text/two-paths.md

 # Heuristics

 In computer science^[But not in other fields.
-The word "heuristic" derives from the Greek adjective *heuretikos* "inventive" and Greek noun *heurema* "an invention or discovery*, neither of which suggest its meaning in computing], a **heuristic** is a a method that seems to work but is not backed by theory or proof.
+The word "heuristic" derives from the Greek adjective *heuretikos* "inventive" and Greek noun *heurema* "an invention or discovery*, neither of which suggest its meaning in computing], a **heuristic** is a method that seems to work but is not backed by theory or proof.

 Many computer graphics algorithms are essentially heuristic in nature: we notice some visual phenomenon, observe it is somewhat related to something we know how to compute, and then use that computable thing to make pictures.